vaniapril/genuis/README.md

 ```

 > [!NOTE]
-> Set names for modules, folders, files and other elements using `snake_case`.
+> Prefer to set names for modules, folders, files and other elements using `snake_case`.

 The module structure is determined by:
 - Folders inside the module: